List of United States presidential elections by Electoral College margin

-In United States presidential elections, citizens who are registered to vote cast ballots for members of the Electoral College, who then cast electoral votes for president and vice president.
+In United States presidential elections, citizens who are registered to vote cast ballots for members of the Electoral College who then cast electoral votes for president and vice president.
 In order to be elected to office, a candidate must win an absolute majority of electoral votes.
-Since the Twenty-third Amendment gave citizens residing in the District of Columbia the right to vote, this has meant winning at least 270 of the 538 electoral votes.

-Since the Twelfth Amendment in 1804, electors have cast separate votes for the president and vice president.
+Since the Twenty-third Amendment in 1961 gave citizens residing in the District of Columbia the right to vote, this meant winning at least 270 of the 538 electoral votes.
+Since the Twelfth Amendment in 1804, electors cast separate votes for the president and vice president.
 Previously, each elector cast two votes for president, and the winner and runner-up became president and vice president, respectively.